When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 However, unlike hemp, organic linen isn’t as high-yielding and grows in more specific climates (Europe, mainly), which makes it a bit more of a luxury commodity.

-But that doesn’t stop this centuries-old eco-friendly fabric becoming a favorite for everything from linen clothing to linen sheets.
+But that doesn’t stop this centuries-old eco-friendly fabric becoming a favorite for everything from clothing to sheets.

 When bamboo is harvested, it can be done without killing the plant itself.
 That means bamboo can renew super quickly, making it one of the fastest growing plants on the planet.